Justices to Weigh Trump Census Plan to Exclude Noncitizens

 The administration told the court that the president retains “discretion to exclude illegal aliens from the apportionment based on their immigration status.”

-The American Civil Liberties Union, representing a coalition of immigrant advocacy groups, said Trump’s violation of federal law is “not particularly close or complicated.”
+Trump’s violation of federal law is “not particularly close or complicated,” the ACLU said in a court filing arguing that the court shouldn't hear the case.

 The Supreme Court separately allowed the administration to end the actual census count this week, blocking a court order that would have kept the count going until the end of the month.